 Reach all employees across multiple locations

 Of course, not all information is relevant for everyone.
-Janet from HR, for example, is not really interested in last quarters’ sales numbers, nor does IT care to know the procedure for new hires.
-On an even broader level, there is no point in announcing a new colleague for your Norwegian office to your UK based employees.
-Lucky for you, screensaver message can be targeted easily to the right audience via active directory, Office 365 groups, IP ranges, user names, etc.
+Janet from HR, for example, is not really interested in last quarters’ sales numbers.
+Nor does IT care to know the procedure for new hires.
+On a broader level, there is no point in announcing a new Norwegian colleague to your UK employees.
+Fortunately, screensaver message can be targeted to the right audience via active directory, Office 365 groups, IP ranges, etc.

 Management doesn’t require an IT wizz

 Another perk?
 Your communications team doesn’t need to consist of a bunch of computer experts to manage corporate screensavers.
-They can easily design or change the messages, incorporate images or videos, include intranet and web links, sequence the screensavers, and modify scheduling themselves.
+They can easily design or change the messages, incorporate images or videos, include web links and modify scheduling themselves.

 Wouldn’t you rather make use of an idle screen, than having to look at a dull, black backdrop?
 Contact us now to start taking advantage of everything a corporate screensaver has to offer.